-The woman, in her 30s, was attacked at Currumbin just before 8.40am local time and taken to Gold Coast University Hospital in a stable condition.
+The woman, believed to be in her 30s, was attacked just after 8.30am today and was taken to Gold Coast University Hospital in a stable condition.

 The wingspan of a wedge-tailed eagle can be as much as 2.8m and their prey includes foxes, rabbits and small kangaroos.

 The incident comes just two months after a boy was attacked at an Alice Springs wildlife park by a wedge-tailed eagle, with a picture of the incident making headlines around the world.